numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 plt.show()
 ```

 ![Cell Size vs Declustered mean](https://raw.githubusercontent.com/haroldvelasquez/haroldvelasquez.github.io/master/img/20200502_03.PNG){: .center-block :}

 The graph below 'Gold Values vs Declustered Weights' show us how the Weights we assigned.
 As we know, the Weight of a Sample is inversely proportional to the number of Samples that lies on a given cell size, it means the the more samples lies on a single cell, the lesser the weight assigned to each samples is and viceverse.

-In our case, low values were assigned with higher weight, it is evident since coarser sampling (so less samples in a given cell size) must be taken in zones with low values in exploration
+In our case, low values were assigned with higher weight, it is evident since coarser sampling (so less samples in a given cell size) must be taken in zones with low values in exploration.

 ```python
 #samples_wts[['quantVal','Weights']].head(100)